pylattice/MitoTNT/docs/3_tracking.md

 - `tracking_interval`: the frame interval between the two frames to be tracked.
 Default to 1 (every consecutive frame).

+- `distance_cutoff_mode`: cutoff used to eliminate nodes too far away.
+If 'neighbor', use the distance to N-th closest neighbor, where N is given by `cutoff_num_neighbor`, default to 10.
+If 'speed', use the frame interval (s) x maximum allowed speed given by `cutoff_speed`, defualt to 1 μm/s.

 - `graph_matching_depth`: the maximum level used for graph comparison.
 Default to 2 (usually sufficient).

 - `dist_exponent`, `top_exponent`: the final cost term is given by D<sup>dist_exponent</sup> x T<sup>top_exponent</sup>, where D, T are the distance and topology costs respectively.
 Default both to 1 (equal weighting).